gariciodaro/arXiv-haystack-app/README.md

 ```

-# The data model
+## The data model
 Initially, I thought having a star schema would be the correct choice.
 It would offer a degree of normalization, while still providing an easy to understand data model.
 Nonetheless, upon trying to implement it, I realized that a query optimized model, where you have a table per query seems more appropriate, that way, in principle, you could train machine learning models per table, without having to refer to the fact table or others tables.
 On the other hand, I also envisioned non-technical users exploring basic trends, or asking questions about popular authors or topics in a given year.
 In the end, my data model resembles the star schema, allowing for ad hoc queries, while at the same time provides query optimized tables for machine learning.
 This hybrid approach was the main reason to select AWS Redshift cluster as the host of the model.
 Redshift provides Postgresql-like query language suitable for non-technical users while being Massively parallel processing (MPP) to operate on large amounts of Data.
 Additionally, Redshift is easily integrated with python3 with the *psycopg2* module (for front-end) and with *Airflow* through the Postgres operator.

 <img src="./img/star_schema.png">

 ## ETL
 Once I designed the data model and selected the hosting technology, I constructed the ETL scripts.
-I used \emph{PySpark} to transform the json and csv into DataFrames, process them and then leave them on S3 as parquet files. *Spark*, in contrast to Redshift, supports json data manipulation, it is also parallelizable and comes with machine learning libraries.
+I used PySpark to transform the json and csv into DataFrames, process them and then leave them on S3 as parquet files. *Spark*, in contrast to Redshift, supports json data manipulation, it is also parallelizable and comes with machine learning libraries.
 It is able to store data as parquet files, a columnar format particularity suitable for big data.

 Most of the transformations involved flattening the nested data from the original .json, with the occasional use of regular expressions to extract temporal features of the records.
 All this process can be found in